ShivaSaaGaR/SQL-Project-1/README.md

 SQL Project to analyse music store data

 This Project is to analyse the music database.
-We can examine the database with SQL and help the store understand its buisness growth by answering simple questions.
+We can examine the database with SQL and help the store understand its business growth by answering simple questions.

 Database and Tools